 - Cons: You finally have priority when it comes to registering for classes, and you won’t be on campus to take advantage of it.
 Similarly, you might lose out on newly available fieldwork and internship experiences that would bolster your résumé.

-- Pros: If you have requirements out of the way, take advantage of electives you’d never see listed in your home school’s course catalog: art history in Rome, Shakespeare in London, or economics in Dubai.
+- Pros: If you have all of your requirements out of the way, take advantage of electives you’d never see listed in your home school’s course catalog: art history in Rome, Shakespeare in London, or economics in Dubai.
 When you get back to campus, you’ll only have to put in another semester—if anything—before you get to walk at graduation.
 Plus, you won’t be as alone as you think.
-While junior year is the most common time to leave campus, a quarter of students who study abroad hold off until their last years of college.
+While junior year is the most common time to leave campus, over a quarter of students who study abroad hold off until their last years of college.

 - Cons: If you plan to study abroad senior year, be wary that something might come up last minute.
 Maybe you didn’t fulfill all of your requirements as planned, for example, so your trip falls through.
 If you do make it work, will you get the closure you need to finish up college?
 Senior year comes with plenty of perks, and you’ve earned those formals, concerts, and senior weeks.
 Will you feel left out when your friends start posting pictures of the memories they’ve been making?
 Can you interview for postgraduate jobs while you’re abroad?